 My grandma would tell me how she witnessed her siblings being captured and loaded into a truck at gunpoint.
 When my grandma told me this story, I could see 1950 in her eyes.

 I could see a dirt path; a run-down truck with scared people standing around; she’s barely 20; her sisters and parents; neighbors crying and scared frozen; North Korean soldiers with guns in their hands.

-There’s a leader, the most foreboding of them; picking out individuals, using the language of gunpoint to steer them into the truck.
+There’s a leader, the most foreboding of the, picking out individuals and using the language of gunpoint to steer them into the truck.

 And the rumors of what they did to young Korean gals; fear must have seized that moment—the moment I saw was still fresh and alive in my grandma’s eyes.

 In a different scene, in the midst of flying bullets, my grandfather got hit in the calf and went down.

 American GIs saw him, ran to him and put him in a helicopter and flew him away; and they dropped him off the nearest medical care.

 They took the bullet out of his leg and he was able to walk after recovering.

 He said he would have died if he were left there.